Frequently Asked Questions

 What do you call the clergy?

-Our priest prefers to be called Jane or Mother Jane.
-For those who are uncomfortable using a first name, Mother Clark or Reverend Clark is acceptable.
+Our priest prefers to be called Carlton or Father Carlton.
+For those who are uncomfortable using a first name, Father Carlton or Reverend Kelley is acceptable.
 The correct way to address a letter to a priest or deacon is to use the title, “The Reverend.”
 If the person has a doctorate you would address him/her as “The Reverend.
 Dr.” If the priest is a dean of a deanery, he/she is addressed as “The Very Reverend.”
 “Reverend” may be abbreviated.
 Further questions may be addressed to the clergy after the services.
 We are delighted to have you worship with us and hope that you find St. Andrew’s a place you would like to call home.